albar965/littlenavmap-manual/en/APPENDIX.md

 * The Mercator projection shows occasional display problems depending on zoom distance like horizontal lines near the anti meridian or missing flight plan segments.
 * The Marble floating map overlays on the map can be configured but do not save all settings except their visibility.
 * Flight plan and airways are drawn using great circle lines instead of rhumb lines.
 Distance and course are not affected by this.
 * Magnetic variance is partially not set \(for example VORDME Cambridge Bay YCB\) or inconsistent between airports an adjacent navaids.
-This is an error in the source.
+This is an error in the source data.
 * Airports are misplaced \(for example Cabo San Lucas, MM15 in Mexico\) compared to the background maps.
 This is an error in the source data and cannot be fixed.
-* Map printouts can be fuzzy since they depend on screen resolution.
-As a workaround increase the size of the visible map window.
 * Very long route legs can disappear from the map when zooming in.
 The label is still visible though.
 * Tooltips of large airspaces can appear at wrong places.
-* Scrolling the map can be very slow for some complex X-Plane airports.
 * The wrong procedures are restored sometimes if the flight plan is reloaded when an airport has more than one procedure with the same name.
 * Procedures are drawn incorrectly in some cases.
 * The airport search attribute `Procedures` does not work correctly in the mixed database.
 It will show only simulator airports having procedures instead of using the Navigraph airport status.